 9pm After Class Dancing!!!

-Beginner West Coast Swing – Join us again in our Beginner Series to build a solid foundation in West Coast Swing so you can confidently enter more challenging classes and get the most out of them!
-Were you stuck on a particular pattern or point, or couldn’t get the feel of something quite right?
-We’ll be there to answer your questions and help you feel more comfortable on the dance floor!
+Foundational West Coast Swing – Join Lexi and Sara in our Beginner Series to build a solid foundation in West Coast Swing!
+Whether it’s your first or fifteenth time with us, there will be something for you to improve and work at in each lesson.
+They’ll be there to answer your questions and help you feel more comfortable on the dance floor!
 This class is still first-timer friendly!
 No experience or partner necessary.

 See you on the dance floor!